runfalk/synology-wireguard/README.rst

   `being too old <https://lists.zx2c4.com/pipermail/wireguard/2018-April/002687.html>`_.
   You'll get the error message
   ``Error: argument "suppress_prefixlength" is wrong: Failed to parse rule type``.
+* The error `error: redefinition of 'crypto_memneq'` means that you architecture does not need the memneq workaround in wireguard.
+To work around the issue you can pass `--env HAS_MEMNEQ=1` as an additional argument to you docker build.
+  If it works, please create an issue or send a PR to fix it properly for your architecture.

 PRs that solve these issues are welcome.